The Legendary Lake Lagarfljót

 Hengifoss in East Iceland has unique red and black rock layers

 Litlanesfoss - Litlanesfoss is an impressive two-tiered waterfall located on the trail towards Hengifoss.
 However, the waterfall has a completely unique geological feature: basalt columns.
+The columns, which are formed during the rapid cooling of lava, are similar to those you will find at Svartifoss.

-If you're heading north from the legendary Lake Lagarfljót on the ring road, discover 10 things to do in Northeast Iceland.
+If you're heading north from the legendary Lake Lagarfljót on the Ring Road, discover 10 things to do in Northeast Iceland.